jcbhmr/configure-deno-action/README.md

 run the `test/action.yml` in GitHub Actions on each push or Pull Request.
 To test your changes, just push to the `main` branch or open a Pull Request (even a Draft one). 👍

+This npm package **hardcodes** the Deno version that is installed.
+Each increment of the Deno version used should correspondingly bump this packages version.
+For instance, Deno v1.30.0 to Deno v1.31.0 incurs a +0.1 version bump to this package.
+Why do this?
+This is similar to what the real GitHub Actions runtime does: when there's a release of a new Node.js version it doesn't automatically get rolled out to GitHub Actions users.
+Instead, the maintainers must **manually** verify that the new version works adequately and release it themselves.
+This version indirection is emulated in this project.

 <!-- prettier-ignore-start -->
 [deno configuration file]: https://docs.deno.com/runtime/manual/getting_started/configuration_file